vtdinh13/habit-builder-ai-agent/README.md

     ```

-3. The speed of chunking and embedding text upserting into Qdrant depends on your processor.
+3. The speed of chunking and embedding text and upserting into Qdrant depends on your processor.
 Adjust the parquet and embedding batch size according to the capability of your machine.
 The default is set at 128.
 Chunking and uploading embeddings to the local Qdrant vector database takes ~2 hours.

     ```bash
     uv run python ingestion/ingest_qdrant.py \